TonyBUK/AoC/2015/Day02/readme.md

 The main difference here is that this needs to known the minimum value of a given array to complete the algorithm.

+So the basic algorithm is:

+    FOR each Box

+      Calculate the Wrapping Paper Required:
+      => Surface Area: 2*L*W + 2*W*H + 2*H*L
+      => Leftovers   : Smallest Of: L*W, W*H, H*L

+      Add the Wrapping Paper to the Total Wrapping Paper

+    END

 **Part 2**

 The main difference here is that this needs to sort the values of a given array to complete the algorithm.

+So the basic algorithm is:

+    FOR each Box

+      Calculate the Ribbon Required:
+      => Sorted Areas : Arrange from Smallest to Largest: L*W, W*H, H*L
+      => Ribbon       : (2 * Smallest Area) + (2 * Second Smallest Area) + (W * H * L)

+      Add the Ribbon Length to the Total Ribbon Length

+    END

+Note: You might note that another way of doing this would be to find the largest area, and use the other two, as the order of smallest/second smallest doesn't matter, all that's important is that we don't use the largest area.

 **Python vs C++ vs C**